 As a member of the House Committee on Foreign Affairs, I have the privilege to help address the issues facing our relationships with nations around the world.
 As one of only a few members of Congress to serve on both the Foreign Affairs Committee and the Armed Services Committee, I have the unique opportunity to contribute to our national dialogue from a military as well as a diplomatic perspective.
 An open and candid discussion among friendly nations and a clear and consistent message to unfriendly nations will ensure the safety and prosperity of the United States.

 More on Foreign Affairs

-Congressman Joe Wilson (SC-02) released the following statement after Israeli Prime Minister Benjamin Netanyahu addressed a joint session of Congress earlier today:
+Congressman Joe Wilson (SC-02) released the following statement on the passing of Prime Minister Margaret Thatcher:

 Congressman Joe Wilson (SC-02) issued the following statement this evening in response to President Obama’s State of the Union address:

 “With a national debt of over sixteen trillion dollars, record unemployment on the rise, and a shrinking national GDP, now is the time for the President to work with Congress to achieve balanced solutions to put our economy back on the path to prosperity.
 This evening’s remarks by President Obama conveyed to the American people that our Commander in Chief does not believe we have a spending problem,

 Four Months After Benghazi, Questions and Security Concerns Are Still Left Unanswered